ajahne/blog/_posts/2017-10-9-javascript-functions-part-1.md

   console.log(arguments.length);
 }

-logFirstArgument(1,2,3) //3
+logArgumentsLength(1,2,3) //3
 {% endhighlight %}

 ### **Functions can returns values.**
-Return values can be primitives, references, or other functions
+Return values can be primitives, references, or other functions.
 {% highlight js %}
 function add (a, b) {
   return a + b;
 }
 {% endhighlight %}
-ES6
+ES6 example:
 {% highlight js %}
 let add = (a, b) => a + b;
 {% endhighlight %}

 ### **Conclusion.**
-We have learned the basics of functions, what they are, and how the operate at a high level.
-We have learned that they can take arguments and return values, while also creating new scope.
+We have learned the basics of functions, what they are, and how they operate at a high level.
+We have learned that they can take arguments and return values.
+Additionally, functions create new scope.
 We have learned the difference between a function declaration and a function expression, plus we have seen different examples in both ES5 and ES6.
 Next up, we dive even deeper.
 Feel free to try out some of your own examples and definitely check out the resources below.

 ### **Additional Resources**:
 - General function reference: